Pepin the Short: Legacy

 Pepin died on campaign in 768 at the age of 54.
 He was interred in the Basilica of Saint Denis in modern-day Metropolitan Paris.
 His wife Bertrada was also interred there in 783.
 Charlemagne rebuilt the Basilica in honor of his parents and placed markers at the entrance.

 The Frankish realm was divided according to the Salic law between his two sons: Charlemagne and Carloman I.

-Historical opinion often seems to regard him as the lesser son and lesser father of two greater men, though a great man in his own right.
-He continued building up the heavy cavalry his father had begun.
-He maintained the standing army that his father had found necessary to protect the realm and form the core of its whole army in wartime.
-He not only contained the Spanish Muslims as his father had but drove them out of what is now France and, as important, he managed to subdue the Aquitanians and the Gascons after three generations of on-off clashes, opening the gate to central and southern Gaul and Muslim Spain.
-He continued his father's expansion of the Frankish church (missionary work in Germany and Scandinavia) and the institutional infrastructure (feudalism) that would prove the backbone of medieval Europe.

-His rule was historically significant and greatly beneficial to the Franks as a people.
-Pepin's assumption of the crown and the title of Patrician of Rome were harbingers of his son's imperial coronation.
-He made the Carolingians the ruling dynasty of the Franks and the foremost power of Europe.

 Family

 Pepin married Leutberga from the Danube region.
 They had five children.
 She was repudiated sometime after the birth of Charlemagne, and her children were sent to convents.

 In 744, Pepin married Bertrada, daughter of Caribert of Laon.
 They are known to have had seven children, at least three of whom survived to adulthood: